-My deal, no deal or no Brexit, UK PM May says after winning ministers' backing
+After cabinet backing, May girds for Brexit battle in UK parliament

 Supporters of Brexit admit there may be some short-term pain for Britain’s $2.9 trillion economy, but say that, in the long term, it will prosper when cut free from the EU - which they cast as a failing German-dominated experiment in European integration.

-A summit of EU leaders is likely be held on Nov.
-25, Irish Prime Minister Leo Varadkar said.
 May gave no date for a vote in parliament but she will need the votes of about 320 of the 650 lawmakers.
 It is unclear whether she has the numbers.

 “I know there will be difficult days ahead and this is a decision that will come under intense scrutiny, and that is entirely as it should be,” May said.